loighic/loighic.github.io/_pages/macro/pt3a/fiscal_1.md

 ##### The fiscal multiplier

 The AD-AS model is useful for describing the basic effects of fiscal policy.
 A less intuitive aspect of fiscal policy---in particular, expansionary fiscal policy---is the *multiplier effect*.
-This is the effect that government spending has on aggregate demand as this spending cycles through the economy.
+This is the effect that government spending has on aggregate demand as it cycles through the economy.

-Let's say that, in an effort to increase aggregate demand, the government spends \$1,000 on a project that Mary executes.
+To see how this works, let's say that, in an effort to increase aggregate demand, the government spends \$1,000 on a project that Mary executes.
 This government spending constitutes a \$1,000 increase to aggregate demand, and so the AD curve shifts to the right by this much.
 Mary does the work and is paid \$1,000.
 She pays 20 percent of this in taxes (\$200) and spends the rest (\$800).
 Mary's spending is an \$800 increase to aggregate demand, and so the AD curve shifts to the right by this much again.

 The people who receive the \$800 pay 20 percent in taxes (\$160) and spend the rest (\$640).
 The people who receive the \$640 do the same, and on it goes.
-This can't go on forever (if we can't spend less than \$0.01), but it takes many rounds of people paying and being paid to get there.
+Assuming that no one will be able to spend a fraction of 1&#162;, this can't go on forever.
+But it takes many rounds of people paying and being paid to get to reach the end.
 When it does end, the government, Mary and everyone else has spent almost \$5,000.
-Moreover, almost \$1,000 has been paid in taxes, and so the government has recouped its initial expenditure.
+Moreover, \$1,000 will have been paid in taxes, and so the government will recoup its initial expenditure.

 If we assume that this money is spent on domestically produced goods and services, then this is a \$5,000 increase to aggregate demand (and so, a \$5,000 increase to GDP).[^1]